Skip to content

 Make sure that there is no warning in there, if there is a warning is because most likely you are referencing a page or an image that is missing or wrong.

-Adding apps and instantiating apps in CS#
+Adding apps and instantiating apps in your codespace#

 The architecture is done in a way that will help us troubleshoot issues faster and has a good separation of concerns.
-All the logic is found in the functions.sh
+All the logic is found in the functions.sh file.
+So the best is to add the deployment of the app in there and then reference it in the post-create.sh or post-start.sh file.

 Now, the terminal loads this functions as well, this gives you the possibility to have interactive trainings.
-Let's say that you want to add an error, or block a firewall, anything, well you can add it in a function that the user can call startTraining
+Let's say that you want to add an error, or block a firewall, anything, well you can add it in a function that the user can call startTraining or whatever we want to do.

 Before Going Live#